Aluminum hovers near six-week low, at risk from oversupply

-LONDON Aluminum prices held near six-week lows on Thursday as the market focused on rising supplies and exports from top producer China, lower output costs and higher inventories.
+LONDON (Reuters) - Aluminum prices held near six-week lows on Thursday as the market focused on rising supplies and exports from top producer China, lower output costs and higher inventories.

 Benchmark aluminum on the London Metal Exchange closed up 0.2 percent at $1,870 a tonne after earlier touching $1,866.50, near Wednesday's lowest since May 11 of $1,866.